-Nano Nuisance for Palladium Source
+Nano Nuisance For Palladium Source

 Laboratories worldwide rely on Pd2(dba)3, an easy-to-make, relatively air-stable compound, to make palladium catalysts for reactions as diverse as cross-couplings and carbene carbonylations.
 Despite the compound’s popularity, its nature in solution hasn’t been fully described.
 Valentin P. Ananikov and graduate student Sergey S. Zalesskiy, both of the Russian Academy of Sciences, determined what Pd2(dba)3 looks like in solution with a battery of NMR techniques.
 They learned that the catalyst precursor decomposes to dibenzylideneacetone and Pd nanoparticles.
 With scanning electron microscopy, the team determined that the nanoparticles come in a range of sizes.
-They confirmed the nanoparticles are made of palladium with inductively coupled plasma mass spectrometry.
+With inductively coupled plasma mass spectrometry, they confirmed that the nanoparticles are made of palladium.

 “The fact that commercial Pd2(dba)3 contains nanoparticle impurities is not totally surprising” because other groups have observed signs of this decomposition, says Antonio M. Echavarren, an organometallic chemist at Spain’s Institute of Chemical Research of Catalonia.
 “What is really remarkable is the fact that certain samples could contain up to 40% palladium nanoparticles,” he says.
 “The use of starting complexes of low purity could have a significant effect on the initial rates and reproducibility of catalytic reactions.”